-- Problem: Back in 2004/2005 the National Committee, with a bare majority, first increased dues from \$25 to \$50, and several months later decreased dues from \$50 to \$0.
+Background: Back in 2004/2005 the National Committee, with a bare majority, first increased dues from \$25 to \$50, and several months later decreased dues from \$50 to \$0.
 The delegates at the 2006 convention responded by setting the dues at \$25, not taking into account future debasement of the U.S. Dollar.
-In hindsight, we believe that this was the wrong solution to a legitimate problem. - Solution: Return the setting of dues to the National Committee, but only allow changes to be enacted with a super-majority vote.
+In hindsight, we believe that this was the wrong solution to a legitimate problem.

+Return the setting of dues to the National Committee, but only allow changes to be enacted with a super-majority vote.
 We are also taking this opportunity to clean up the existing language, eliminate redundancy and correct a conflicting provision.

+The following redundant items are addressed elsewhere in the bylaws:

-For example, counting sustaining membership requirements for delegate apportionment (Article 11.4) and national committee representation (8.2.c), and sustaining membership requirements to hold national party office (7.1 and 8.4) and be our candidate for President (14.2) are addressed elsewhere in the bylaws.
+- Sustaining membership requirements for delegate apportionment (Article 11.4) - Sustaining membership requirements for national committee representation (Article 8.2.c) - Sustaining membership requirements to hold national party office (Articles 7.1 and 8.4) - Sustaining membership requirement to be our candidate for President (Article 14.2).